Case management standards—criminal law

 B10.
 Bail

-For clients in custody, duty lawyers should consider applying for bail.
+For clients in custody, duty lawyers should obtain instructions from the client as to whether or not they wish to apply for bail.
 If applying for bail, ask the prosecutor if the application will be opposed, or if they will be requesting any bail conditions.
-Record bail instructions on the Criminal law duty lawyer form, or if the application is refused, attach the form to the Legal aid application form.
+Remember that even if the prosecutor is not opposing bail, the decision to grant bail is one for the magistrate to make.
+Record bail instructions on the Criminal law duty lawyer form.
+If the bail application is refused, attach a copy of the duty lawyer form to the Legal aid application form if you have taken one.

 B11.
 Applications for legal aid